-The Constitutional Convention was a crucial moment in the history of the United States.
-The event, which lasted from May to September of 1787, saw delegates from across the nation meet to discuss political issues.
+The Constitutional Convention was a monumental moment in the history of the United States.
+The event in Philadelphia, which lasted from May to September of 1787, saw 55 delegates from across the nation meet to discuss political issues.

-The main focus of the convention was to figure out the best way of creating a functional government.
-Ideally, this meant one that could serve the interests of all Americans equally.
-Much of the debate centered on the way that Congress represented citizens and the powers of the president.
+The main focus of the convention was to create a functional government.
+This meant one that could serve the interests of all Americans.
+Much of the debate centered on how Congress represented citizens and the president’s powers.

-Problems developed as delegates from smaller states saw the risks of larger states having too much control.
-This started straight away with the proposal of the Virginia Plan.
+Problems developed as delegates from small states saw the risks of larger states having too much control.
+This was a significant problem with the Virginia Plan.

 As things stood, there was a single house of Congress.
 This is something that those in favor of the New Jersey Plan wanted to uphold.
 They preferred the idea of one house with one representative but wanted to see some amendments to the Articles of Confederation.
-The aim here was to better reflect the current needs of the nation.
-The Virginia Plan wanted a more complete overhaul with a switch to the bicameral system with the two houses.
+The aim here was to reflect the current needs of the nation better.
+The Virginia Plan wanted a complete overhaul with a switch to the bicameral system with the two houses.

 The Virginia Plan.

-The delegates of Virginia came to the convention in 1787 with a game plan.
-They knew precisely how they wanted the constitution changed and came with a strong proposal.
-This meant transforming the structure of the United States Government and seeing an end to the Articles of Confederation as they knew them.
+The Virginia delegates came to the convention in 1787 with a game plan.
+They knew how they wanted the constitution changed and gave a strong proposal.
+This meant transforming the structure of the United States Government and seeing an end to the Articles of Confederation.

 Edmund Randolph and the influential James Madison led the proposal, and it didn’t take long for them to put forward their case.
 The convention began on May 25th, with the plan presented on the 29th.

 The idea was to create a new form of government with a bicameral approach.
-This would see the United States government split between two houses with different representatives.
+The United States government would split between two houses with different representatives.
 Furthermore, the way states were represented would also change.
 Instead of one representative per state, there would now be a proportionate number depending on the state population.

-The plan was that the government would have one legislative house, instead of the two in the Virginia Plan, and each state would have one representative.
+The New Jersey plan supported the idea that the government would have one legislative house instead of the two in the Virginia Plan, and each state would have one representative.
 It was a much more simplistic approach where every state would have an equal say regardless of population.
 In other words, Virginia would be no more important in government than New Jersey.

 Why Is It Called The New Jersey Plan?

-New Jersey was one of a series of smaller states whose representatives backed this plan.
-Together, the group consisted of New Jersey, Connecticut, New York, Delaware, and Maryland.
+New Jersey was one of many smaller states whose representatives backed this plan.
+The group consisted of New Jersey, Connecticut, New York, Delaware, and Maryland.
 That may not sound like a lot today when there are 50 states, but it was just under half of the delegation attending the convention.
 You have to imagine that if Rhode Island had sent someone too, they would have added their name to the list.

 The name of the New Jersey Plan came from New Jersey delegate William Paterson.
-He was the one that took control of presenting the final plan to the rest of the convention.
-There were two weeks of debate after the Virginia Plan announcement, after which Paterson presented the case for the smaller states.
+William Paterson was the one that took control of presenting the final plan to the rest of the convention.
+There were two weeks of debate after the Virginia Plan announcement, after which William Paterson gave the case for the smaller states.

 Why Was The Virginia Plan So Damaging For Those Smaller States?

-It is easier to see why these five states were so concerned by the Virginia Plan when you look at population data from the era.
-The 1790 census shows that Virginia had a population of 747,610, which was the highest in the country, with Pennsylvania next at 434,373, and North Carolina third with 393,751.
+It is easier to see why these five states were so concerned by the Virginia Plan when looking at the era’s population data.
+The 1790 census shows that Virginia had a population of 747,610, the highest in the country, with Pennsylvania next at 434,373 and North Carolina third with 393,751.

-What makes this data even more interesting for Virginia is 292,627 of those counted were slaves.
-Slave-owning states with large populations of owned slaves could see their population rise significantly over non-slave-owning states.
+This data is even more interesting for Virginia because 292,627 of those counted were slaves.
+Slave-owning states with large populations of enslaved people could see their population rise significantly over non-slave-owning states.
 By comparison, Delaware, which backed the New Jersey plan, had a population of 59,094 with 8887 slaves.

-This data shows how easily larger states could have overshadowed the smaller ones under the proposals in the Virginia Plan.
+This data shows how easily a large state could have overshadowed the smaller ones under the proposals in the Virginia Plan.
 New Jersey, which led the opposing plan, would not have been the worst off.
 They had a population of 184,139 in 1790.
 Rhode Island, which wasn’t represented at the convention, had only a population of 68,895.

 Other Clauses Mentioned In The New Jersey Plan.

-It is worth noting that the New Jersey Plan was about more than just upholding the structure of government and protecting the rights of smaller states.
-The notion of the equal vote was the driving force, but there were nine resolutions in total.
+It is worth noting that the New Jersey Plan was about more than just upholding the government structure and protecting the rights of smaller states.
+Of course, the notion of the equal vote was the driving force, but there were nine resolutions.

 There were more clauses relating to the Articles.
-The first was that although the structure of government should remain, the Articles should be revised.
+The first was that although the government structure should remain, the Articles should be revised.
 This was to ensure they were “adequate to the exigencies of Government and the preservation of the Union.”
-There was also the desire that all acts of Congress would be seen as the supreme law of the land and upheld by state judges.
+There was also the desire that all acts of Congress would be seen as the supreme law of the land and the acts be upheld by state judges.

-The subject of law and order was common, including the idea to create a Federal Judiciary to oversee important matters like impeachments of Federal officers.
+The subject of law and order was common, including creating a Federal Judiciary to oversee important matters like impeachments of Federal Government officers.
 There was also the notion that all citizens of each state would have the same rights in state courts.
 This, and the uniform rule of naturalization, enhanced the idea of equality across the states.

 Finally, there were some forward-thinking ideas about the development of the nation.
-There was the plan that Congress would be allowed to elect officials to appoint military officers.
+For example, there was the plan that Congress would be allowed to elect officials to appoint military officers.
 Also, there was a clause that provisions should be in place for admitting new states to the union.

 The New Jersey Plan And Taxation.

-The issue of taxation was a big talking point during the convention because it was something the original articles failed to address.
+The issue of taxation was a big talking point during the convention because the original articles failed to address it.
 So, naturally, the delegates came up with various proposals to improve taxation in the country.
 One of the most important of these was simply that Congress should have the authority to collect taxes in various ways.

-The New Jersey plan proposed to improve the powers on Congress by letting them collect taxes through stamp tax, import taxes, and postage.
+The New Jersey plan proposed improving Congress’s powers by letting them collect taxes through stamp tax, import taxes, and postage.
 Furthermore, those that did not pay their share would face prosecution in state courts.